 There are several tests that can help with the diagnosis of thyroid nodules.
 The first test is usually a blood test to measure the level of thyroid stimulating hormone (TSH).
 This will give an accurate indication as to whether there is too much thyroid hormone in the body.

-In cases where the there is an abnormal amount of thyroid hormone, the next step will usually be a nuclear medicine scan to look for a ‘hot’, or hyperfunctioning, nodule.
-Sometimes multiple hot nodules are seen - this is called toxic multinodular goitre.
+In cases where there is an abnormal amount of thyroid hormone, the next step will usually be a nuclear medicine scan to look for a ‘hot’, or hyperfunctioning, nodule.
+Sometimes multiple hot nodules are seen – this is called toxic multinodular goitre.
 The test involves having an injection of radioactive iodine and then scanning the thyroid.
 If there is a hot nodule it will show up as a bright spot on the scan because it will take up more of the radioactive iodine than the rest of the thyroid gland.

 An ultrasound scan is recommended in people with a ‘cold’ nodule (nodule that’s not producing extra thyroid hormone according to blood tests).
 An ultrasound can help confirm the size and location of the nodule, and whether further testing with a biopsy is needed.

-A biopsy may be recommended if the nodule has certain features (such as if the nodule is large or growing quickly) or you you have risk factors for thyroid cancer (such as a family history).
-During the test, a fine needle is inserted into the thyroid nodule under ultrasound guidance, and sample of cells is removed to be examined under a microscope.
+A biopsy may be recommended if the nodule has certain features (such as if the nodule is large or growing quickly) or you have risk factors for thyroid cancer (such as a family history).
+During the test, a fine needle is inserted into the thyroid nodule under ultrasound guidance, and a sample of cells is removed to be examined under a microscope.